plaidml/tpp-mlir/benchmarks/README.md

 ### Automatic Runs

 There's a Python driver in this folder that, once called, will read the `benchmarks.json` file and run all the benchmarks in there.

-This is what the CI does.
+This is what the CMake target `benchmarks` does.

 This will run both C++ and MLIR versions and will print out the results in order.
 The output is semi-formatted, human readable and machine parseable, and you can use that to track timings over time.